doctard/sphere_jobs_test/README.md

 All of the jobs are burst compiled, so that should be turned on in the editor.

-sources on other code/references i've used here are these:
+sources on other code/references i've used here:

 https://allenchou.net/2020/01/dot-product-projection-reflection/ - sphere bounce on plane